Memphis residents file lawsuit alleging abuses by Trump-backed task force

 The task force, which was initiated at the invitation of Governor Bill Lee, includes Tennessee State Troopers and members of the Tennessee National Guard, as well as agents from 13 federal agencies.

-The complaint lists the acting US Attorney General Blanche as a defendant, alongside the heads of agencies like Immigration and Customs Enforcement (ICE) and the Department of Homeland Security (DHS).
-State officials including the leader of the Tennessee Highway Patrol are also listed in the complaint.
+The complaint lists the acting US Attorney General Todd Blanche as a defendant, alongside the heads of agencies like Immigration and Customs Enforcement (ICE) and the Department of Homeland Security (DHS).
+State officials, including the leader of the Tennessee Highway Patrol, are also listed in the complaint.

 But the US government has denied any wrongdoing related to the Memphis Safe Task Force.